aravindskumar98/IGTL-modifications/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Param Bridge's documentation!
+Welcome to the Slicer ROS2 Module documentation!
 ========================================

 This module is designed to enable direct communication between ROS 2 and 3D Slicer.